L.M. Marlowe | The Institutional Reformation™

 Deactivation Without Cause

-Platforms can terminate workers instantly with no recourse.
+Platforms can end workers instantly with no recourse.

 Deactivation practices: